Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Physical-Light-Units.md

 # Physical Light units

 HDRP uses Physical Light Units (PLU) for its lighting.
 These units are based on real-life light measurements, like those you see on light bulb packaging or a photographic light meter.
+Note that for lights to behave properly when using PLU, you need to respect HDRP unit convention (1 Unity unit equals 1 meter).

 ## Units